marifarwi/Soilpunk_joulethief/README.md

 * 5 mins re-explaining how to prepare the membrane.
 * 10 mins preparation of the membrane:
-	* Start with measuring 7grams of Agar Agar, and 200ml of water.
+	* Start with measuring 7 grams of Agar Agar, and 200 ml water.
-	* Mix the agar with the water and one cube of the broth powder in a pan and heat it till it boils around 20 sec.
+	* Mix the agar with the water and one cube of the broth powder in a pan and heat it till it boils for around 20 sec.
 	* Put the mix in the membrane tubes, after sealing one of the tubes sides with tape to avoid the liquid mix from leaking.
 	* Place the filled tubes on the side to solidify